 Adjustments

 Note that now there is no logic to punish two consecutive hyphenations and paragraph lengths and other cost adjustments related to the paragraph as a whole.
-One could add these adjustments after creating the graph, by traversing the graph and adjusting the cost of any edge between two hyphens, or any sequence of edges with disaparate density, and what have you.
+One could add these adjustments after creating the graph, by traversing the graph and adjusting the cost of any edge between two hyphens, or any sequence of edges with disparate density, and what have you.
 The sky is the limit.

 Real world example: Typst